yyou1996/yyou1996.github.io/_pages/about.md

 News
 =====
-**2022/01.** Publish "Bayesian Modeling and Uncertainty Quantification for Learning to Optimize: What, Why, and How" (Bayesian learning to optimize) @ ICLR'22.
+:tiger: **2022/01.** Publish "Bayesian Modeling and Uncertainty Quantification for Learning to Optimize: What, Why, and How" (Bayesian learning to optimize) @ ICLR'22.

 **2021/12.** Receive NSF Student Travel Awards from WSDM'22. \\
 **2021/10.** Talk on Prof. [Mingyuan Zhou](https://mingyuanzhou.github.io/index.html)’s group @ UT Austin. \\